TITLE Assistant Director of Campus Recreation-Recreational Sports

-4. Assists with programs in other areas of Campus Recreation such as fitness and wellness, open recreation, aquatics, special events, and general operations, as needed.
+3. Assists with programs in other areas of Campus Recreation such as fitness and wellness, open recreation, outdoor recreation, aquatics, special events, and general operations, as needed.

-5. Assists in the planning and implementation of changes in programming of Campus Recreation related to intramural sports and outdoor recreation, including the climbing wall.
+4. Assists in the planning and implementation of changes in programming of Campus Recreation related to intramural sports.

-6. Assists in the development of the annual budget and uses learning outcomes to assist in the development of program goals for the Campus Recreation department, intramural sports, outdoor recreation, and the climbing wall.
+5. Assists in the development of the annual budget and uses learning outcomes to develop program goals for recreational sports programs including intramural sports.

 The Assistant Director of Campus Recreation - Recreational Sports is supervised by the Associate Director of Campus Recreation and supervises student employees and graduate assistants.